BeeGeorge Honey, LLC

 All honey will crystalize over time.
 It is completely natural and does not imply spoilage.

 Crystalization is where the honey becomes "spreadable" or non-liquid.
-Tiny naturally forming crystals in the honey bond together but forget that science stuff.
+Tiny naturally formed crystals in the honey bond together but forget that science stuff.

 Some people like it crystalized.
 They can spread it like peanut butter on sandwiches.
 Cool.